webrtc/webrtc-org/faq/index.md

 No, the license does not require you to release source if you make changes.
-However, we would love to see any changes you make and possibly incorporate them, so if you want to participate please visit the [code page](http://code.google.com/p/webrtc) and submit some patches.
+However, we would love to see any changes you make and possibly incorporate them, so if you want to participate please visit the [code review page](https://codereview.webrtc.org) and submit some patches.

 ### Why is there a separate patent grant?